HornetsHive/Bee-Rescue/README.md

 ## Timeline
 September 2022 - December 2022
--Make contact with client and finalize desired project -Finish planning, outlines, wireframes, ERD diagrams, etc.
+ 1. Make contact with client and finalize desired project
+ 2. Finish planning, outlines, wireframes, ERD diagrams, etc.
--Create functional UI for public webpage and beekeeper mobile app -Finalize alpha version by coupling all components and having a beekeeper able to respond to a request then confirm the completion
+ 3. Create functional UI for public webpage and beekeeper mobile app
+ 4. Finalize alpha version by coupling all components and having a beekeeper able to respond to a request then confirm the completion

 February 2023 - May 2023
--Finalze UI design and implementation
+ 1. Finalze UI design and implementation
--Implement detailed email updates for reporters and beekeepers -Google maps (or other map API) integration with live updates of report locations -misc. bugfixing
+ 2. Implement detailed email updates for reporters and beekeepers
+ 3. Google maps (or other map API) integration with live updates of report locations
+ 4. misc. bugfixing
--Final release
+ 5. Final release

 ## Getting help
 If there is a bug report please file at https://github.com/HornetsHive/Bee_Project/issues

 To get in contact with the developers please send an email to mrsmith@csus.edu
 ----

 ## Credits and references
 **Hornet's Hive Team**
 > Matthew Smith, Jarod Cavagnaro, Steven Maggs, John Wishek, Kiana Bruberg, Dane Leineke, Lawrence Matias, Sean Hackett